Speak to a qualified cancer nurse

-Pancreatic cancer occurs when malignant cells develop in any part of the pancreas.
-This may affect how the pancreas works, including its exocrine or endocrine functions.
+Pancreatic cancer is cancer that starts in any part of the pancreas.
 About 70% of pancreatic cancers are found in the head of the pancreas.

-Pancreatic cancer can spread to nearby lymph nodes, blood vessels or nerves, and to the lining of the abdomen (peritoneum).
-Cancer cells may also travel through the bloodstream to other parts of the body, such as the liver.
+Pancreatic cancer can spread to nearby lymph nodes and to the lining of the abdomen (peritoneum).
+Cancer cells may also travel through the bloodstream to other parts of the body, suchas the liver.

 There are two main types of pancreatic cancer:

 Exocrine tumours – These make up more than 95% of pancreatic cancers.
-The most common type, called an adenocarcinoma, starts in the cells lining the pancreatic duct.
-Less common types include adenosquamous carcinoma and undifferentiated carcinoma.
-The different types are named after the cells they start in.
+The most common type is called adenocarcinoma, and it starts in the exocrine cells lining the pancreatic duct.
+Less common types include adenosquamous carcinoma, acinar cell carcinoma, squamous cell carcinoma and undifferentiated carcinoma.

-Pancreatic neuroendocrine tumours (NETs) – About 5% of pancreatic cancers are pancreatic NETs.
+Pancreatic neuroendocrine tumours (NETs) – About 5% of cancers in the pancreas are pancreatic NETs.
 These start in the endocrine cells.
-Pancreatic NETs are categorised as either non-hormone producing (non-functioning) or hormone producing (functioning).

 How common is pancreatic cancer?

-About 3300 Australians are diagnosed with pancreatic cancer each year.
+About 4260 Australians are diagnosed with pancreatic cancer each year.
 More than 80% are over the age of 60.
-It is estimated to be the eleventh most common cancer in males and eighth most common in females in Australia during 2019.

 This information is reviewed by